 I think it was a tragedy, not just for the Jews, but for all of mankind that the Holocaust happened.
 We need more intelligent people in the world, not fewer.
 I am pro-Israel because I don’t see why the Jews should be denied a homeland while all other people have theirs.
 And no one needs a homeland more than them since there isn’t a more despised people on Earth (except perhaps for Gypsies, who probably deserve to be despised.)
 Israel seems to me an oasis of civilisation in an ocean of Islamic barbarism and backwardness and the accusation that the Jews stole land from poor Palestinians and drove them off it is one I don’t buy.
 What the Jews did do was flood into Palestine in large numbers near the end of the 19th century and the first half of the 20th century because they were being persecuted in Europe, especially by the Russians and Germans.
 I don’t see how Jews flooding into Palestine is any different to Muslims flooding into Europe.
 The only difference I can see is that these Muslims are less persecuted than persecuting.
 At least Jews flooding into Palestine built hospitals, schools and generally raised the desirability of that particular bit of real estate.
 The same can’t be said of the Muslims coming into Europe.
 Apart from this the Jews were returning to their ancestral lands after being driven out by Arabs and Romans.
 As far as I know Bradford in England, Malmö in Sweden and Dearborn in Michigan were not ancestral cities of Muslims.
 Yes, the United Nations annexed about 11% of Palestine and gave it to the Jews to rule as their own state.
 How is this different from the annexation of Pakistan so that Muslims could have their own state?

 John Derbyshire is my favourite political and social commentator and I read anything and everything by him bar his Maths books.
-I also like Ed West, Douglas Murray, Rod Liddle, Patrick West, Mark Steyn, Victor Davis Hanson, Gavin McInnes, Jim Goad, Fred Reed, Ann Coulter, Theodore Dalrymple, Steve Sailer and Walter Williams.
+I also like Ed West, Douglas Murray, Rod Liddle, Fred Reed, Patrick West, Mark Steyn, Jonathan Haidt, Victor Davis Hanson, Gavin McInnes, Jim Goad, Ann Coulter (though I can’t bear her voice), Theodore Dalrymple, Steve Sailer and Walter Williams.
 Here’s a good video with Murray, Steyn and Farage.

 The little I know about economics tells me that Milton Friedman should run every country’s finances and probably their governments too.
+Though I find economics boring I can somehow listen to Friedman all day.
 Shame that he’s dead.
 Luckily two black American economists, Thomas Sowell and Walter Williams, are still with us and talking sense on economics, politics and social issues.
-My only gripe with them is that neither man shows any sign of having thought about how nature interacts with nurture.
-They attribute everything to nurture.
+My only gripe with them is that neither shows any sign of being aware of that nature plays a part in how we turn out. as far as I can tell they attribute everything to nurture.

 Elvis Costello is my favourite singer-songwriter though I hate his conventional anti-Thatcher and anti-Israel stance.
 I haven’t liked any of his music for over a decade so I no longer follow what he is doing.
 If I were to write a pop song I think it would be in the style of Brian Wilson of The Beach Boys.
 There is something about his lyrics which resonates with me.
 I also like The Stranglers, XTC, Sparks, Ocean Colour Scene, Teenage Fanclub and various other pop groups.
 I would like to know if there is any good new pop groups out there but can’t be bothered to wade through the dross to find them.